FHICT-S-Siem/S3-SiemLucassen-HAP/portfolio.md

 # Learning Outcomes
 The following are the learning outcomes I need to accomplish in semester 3.

+## Web Application
-## You design and build user friendly full stack web applications
+You design and build user friendly full stack web applications

+## Software quality
-## You use software tooling and methodology that continuously monitors and improve the software quality during software development
+You use software tooling and methodology that continuously monitors and improve the software quality during software development

+## CI/CD
-## You design and implement a semi automated software release process that matches the needs of the project context
+You design and implement a semi automated software release process that matches the needs of the project context

+## Professional
-## You act in a professional manner during software development and learning
+You act in a professional manner during software development and learning